Palm Beach Film School

 “Spark” Director, Sarah Abbott Talks of Life in Hollywood

 If you have ever thought about pursuing a career in filmmaking but were afraid to do it, then read this quote from a recent graduate from the Palm Beach Film School.

-“I was spending my life marketing janitorial products through an online store and not really enjoying it or seeing a bright future for myself.
+Sarah had a comfortable job working for a major supplier of wholesale cleaning products and she probably knew more about dish soap, paper towels and trash bags than anyone.
+“I was spending my life distributing janitorial supplies through an online store and not really enjoying it or seeing a bright future for myself.
 One day while driving home from work, I began feeling really down about where my life seemed to be going - nowhere.
 I had heard the commercial [for the Palm Beach Film School] but missed the number.
 Then I heard it again at work.
 I wrote it down, but I was nervous to call.
 I listened to a song called ‘Broken Angel’ which talks about trying, even though you might fall.
 So I called, and the rest is history.”